Company Registration in Tanzania | Register a Company in Tanzania

 Online company registration allows individuals and businesses to register a company through electronic means, streamlining the registration process.
 The following is a step-by-step guide for company registration.

-Now, let’s explore the procedure for company registration in Tanzania:
+Now, let’s explore the procedure to register a company in Tanzania:

 1. Selecting a Business Name